Nerium product based pyramid scheme?

 I am writing this review just for you.
 I neither have other MLM or Pyramid systems to recommend nor was I ever involved in one or will I ever be involved.
 I just don´t like when people get ripped off.

 What I noticed about Nerium is that they must have a very efficient marketing and sales approach.
-Even people who usually do not fall for every scam feel the need of endangering friendships by going after their “warm market.”
+Even people who rarely fall for every scam feel the need of endangering friendships by going after their “warm market.”

 A few people have bugged me about in the last weeks.